Search: 40 results

 King Solomon answered his mother, "Why just request Abishag the Shunammite for him?
 Since he is my older brother, you should also request the kingdom for him, for Abiathar the priest, and for Joab son of Zeruiah!"

-Yahweh appeared to Solomon at Gibeon in a dream at night, and God said, "Ask what I should give to you."
+One night in Gibeon the Lord appeared to Solomon in a dream.
+God said, "Tell me what I should give you."

 Barley also and crushed straw, for the horses and for the swift beasts, brought they in unto the place where it should be, every man according to his charge.